vikkivero/my-project-docs/docs/index.md

 This site will help you get started quickly 🚀  <br> <br>

-This documentation covers installation, configuration, and usage details.
+This documentation covers installation, configuration, and usage details.<br> <br>

-Check out the guides in the sidebar to learn more.
+Explore guides in the sidebar to learn more.